HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 Geometry is provided by DD4hep via GAUDI's service `GeoSvc`.

-In fast simulation user wants a specific behaviour in certain geometry volumes.
+In the fast simulation user wants a specific behaviour in certain geometry volumes.
 That specific behaviour is described in classes derived from `G4VFastSimulationModel`.
 Geant will not perform normal transportation inside volumes with fast simulation models attached (providing that particle triggers that model).

   The fast simulation model needs to be attached to a `G4Region` object.
 That `G4Region` can contain one or many logical volumes (parts of the detector).
 Logical volumes are created by DD4hep. `G4Region` object is created automatically in `sim::InitializeModelsRunAction` for any detector that has in its name 'Tracker', 'ECal', 'EMCal' or 'HCal'.
 Name of the detector is specified in DD4hep xml file (see more in [short description](#Geant4fullsim.md#31-geometry-construction) or [DD4hep user guides][DD4hep]):